S3-working-group/s3-practical-guide/docs/organizational-structure.md

 ---

-Organizational structure is the actual arrangement of domains and their connections.
+Organizational structure is the actual arrangement of <dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domains</dfn> and their connections.
 It reflects where power to influence is located, and the channels through which information and influence flow.

 Continuously evolve your organization's structure to:

--   support the continuous flow of value
+-   support the continuous <dfn data-info="Flow of Value: Deliverables traveling through an organization towards customers or other stakeholders.">flow of value</dfn>
 -   enable effective collaboration around dependencies
 -   ensure information is available to those who need it
 -   distribute power to influence as required